- Cancer Information

-Complementary therapies are used with conventional medical treatments.
-You may have therapies such as massage, relaxation and acupuncture to increase your sense of control, decrease stress and anxiety, and improve your mood.
+Complementary therapies are designed to be used alongside conventional medical treatments.
+Therapies such as massage, relaxation and acupuncture can increase your sense of control, decrease stress and anxiety, and improve your mood.

-Let your doctor know about any complementary or alternative therapies you are using or thinking about trying, as some may not be safe or evidence-based.
+Let your doctor know about any therapies you are using or thinking about trying, as some may not be safe or evidence-based.

-For more on this, call 13 11 20, or see Complementary Therapies.
+For more on this, call 13 11 20 or see our general section on Complementary therapies.

 View the Cancer Council NSW editorial policy.